Package 'nonprobsvy'

 vars_selection

-If TRUE, then variables selection model is used.
+If TRUE, then the variables selection model is used.

 var_method